Here are the 10 highest-grossing Christian movies

 10. The Star (2017) — $40,852,824

 If you grew up watching VeggieTales, then you've seen your fair share of whimsical animated nativity scenes, but The Star is a fresh take on the story of the first Christmas.
 The film follows the "unlikely heroes behind the greatest story never told" with a star-studded cast: a donkey named Bo (Steven Yeun), a dove named Dave (Keegan-Michael Key), a sheep named Ruth (Aidy Bryant), and a trio of kooky camels named Felix (Tracy Morgan), Cyrus (Tyler Perry), and Deborah (Oprah Winfrey).
 The animal antics ensue as Bo's subplot as an escapee donkey intertwines with the story of Mary and Joseph's journey to Nazareth for the birth of Jesus.

 9. Soul Surfer (2011) — $43,853,424

-Soul Surfer depicts the real-life story of professional surfer Bethany Hamilton, who lost her left arm in a shark attack at age 13.
+Soul Surfer depicts the true story of professional surfer Bethany Hamilton, who lost her left arm in a shark attack at age 13.
 The Carrie Diaries star AnnaSophia Robb portrays the young woman as she leans on her faith to fuel a full recovery and return to a promising surfing career.
-Hamilton is also supported by her father (Dennis Quaid) and mentor Sarah Hill (Carrie Underwood) during the moving journey that changed the trajectory of her life and shaped the woman she is today.
+Hamilton is also supported by her father (Dennis Quaid) and mentor, Sarah Hill (Carrie Underwood), during the moving journey that changed the trajectory of her life and shaped the woman she is today.